 4. Conclusion

-Our study aimed at defining the contribution of the various participatory monitoring and evaluation (PM&E) practices to enhancing adaptation of climate change measures by the coffee farming community of Ntungamo district, southwestern Uganda.
-Results revealed that participatory planning, needs assessments, monitoring with farmers, farmer-to-farmers exchange visits, and, participatory evaluation are good predictors of farmers’ use of recommended shade trees as well as soil and water conservation practice as interventions for adapting to climate in their coffee gardens.
-Coffee farmers should therefore be directly involved in planning discussions at local Government level to identify specific goals and develop climate change adaptation strategies that are tailored to their needs, experiences and capacity, using a bottom-up approach.
+Our study aimed to define the contribution of the various participatory monitoring and evaluation (PM&E) practices to enhance the adaptation of climate change measures by the coffee farming community of Ntungamo district, southwestern Uganda.
+Results revealed that participatory planning needs assessments, monitoring with farmers, farmer-to-farmers exchange visits, and, participatory evaluation are good predictors of farmers’ use of recommended shade trees as well as soil and water conservation practices as interventions for adapting to the climate in their coffee gardens.
+Coffee farmers should therefore be directly involved in planning discussions at the local Government level to identify specific goals and develop climate change adaptation strategies that are tailored to their needs, experiences, and capacity, using a bottom-up approach.
 This will significantly enhance farmers’ sense of ownership and commitment, leading to better implementation of climate change adaptation strategies.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)